imok1948/GreenLightPrank/README.md

 # GreenLightPrank
-This is app which just meant for prank green light
+This is an app that is just meant to prank Green Line